|SUBJECT:||SURVEILLANCE AND MONITORING TECHNOLOGY|

 - Chief of Police, OUPD (Chair)

-The Panel will review complaints regarding Surveillance Camera locations and determine whether the policy is being appropriately followed.
+The Panel will review complaints regarding Surveillance Device locations and determine whether the policy is being appropriately followed.
 The Panel will consider all relevant factors including without limitation, whether the potential benefit in community security outweighs any possible infringement of individual privacy, and the benefits and implications of monitoring guests as well as University students, faculty and staff.

 The Panel will provide guidelines for signs with standard language for placement in those areas where Surveillance Monitoring or Recording is done, as appropriate.